 Council offers a range of services ensuring the protection and restoration of built heritage whilst fostering the community’s awareness of local history.
 Links and descriptions to these services can be found below.

-Heritage Enquires and Frequently Asked Questions
+Enquires and Frequently Asked Questions

 What does Heritage mean?
 What are the obligations of owners of Heritage listed properties?
 And what renovations are possible?
 Answers to some of the more common questions regarding heritage items and development are available on Council's Heritage in Manly FAQs section.
 Please visit this section first before contacting Council.

 Heritage is what we inherit from previous generations and is part of our national community and individual identity.
 Heritage can represent the past and identify how a place has developed into what it is today.
 Heritage does not have to be old it is anything that we value and identify as worth protecting to enjoy now and in the future.